datastatistician3/Somya/README.md

 [![Build Status](https://travis-ci.com/sbohora/Somya.svg?token=shyYTzvvbsLRHsRAWXTg)](https://travis-ci.com/sbohora/Somya)

 ## Introduction
-### Somya: Some outstanding magics you'd appreciate
+## Somya: Some outstanding magics you'd appreciate
 This package provides some outstanding magical tricks/functions which are very useful in research, statistics and data science.
-This is a special package for me since this is named under my daughter `Somya`.
+This package has been named under my daughter `Somya`.

 ## Installation